 Photo (mod.) by Lemaret Pierrick, Movich Rooftop Cartagena Colombia

 Experience Cartagena from a unique perspective by embarking on a boat or kayak tour along its coastline and around the historic walled city, passing iconic landmarks.
-For a romantic activity choose a sunset tour to marvel at the golden hues of the Cartagena Bay against the Caribbean Sea.
+You can book a great sunset kayak tour online on Civitatis.com* to marvel at the golden hues of the Cartagena Bay against the Caribbean Sea.

 Some kayak tours will allow you to venture into the mangroves and the San Lázaro lagoon for bird watching opportunities.